 - Find websites that already have good SEO that are willing to allow you to do a “guest blog post” on your company (which is very difficult), that will place a link to your website in their post.
-This is such a hot commodity that I am currently able to charge $100 for this service alone.)
+I currently charge $35 per post.
 Here is an example, which will take you to the website of Stackhouse.life, which is a tiny house company.

 - Create a YouTube channel in which you publish no less than 3 videos per week.
 Most of the content will be you answering questions that people are already searching on subjects related to your business.

 My message to you is this: SEO isn’t necessarily about being the biggest; which is what most SEO experts who charge more money want you to believe.
 It’s about being seen by the right people in your niche, who are already searching for you, without them actually realizing they’re searching for you; and being the best-looking and most fun and most informative source on the material.

 Hungry for more?
 Check out my 15 minute tutorial in the video at the very top of this post.